flybywiresim/docs/docs/start/perf-tips.md

     **This guide is for Nvidia Graphics cards only**
 ---

-##Windows Settings
+## Windows Settings

-Firstly you need to make sure your graphics drivers are up to date.
+- Make sure your graphics drivers are up to date.
 You can do this by using NVIDIA GeForce Experience.
 Or downloading directly from their website.

-!!! warning "Please note"

-    After an update in MSFS, it isn't unheard of that your graphics drivers may become 'out of date' and cause some performance issues

-    If this happens and you notice a decrease in performance, you can try rolling back your graphics driver until a new one is available.

-    **Do this at your own risk**
----
+- Make sure windows itself is up to date.
+This can be done under the `Update & Security` tab in Windows settings.

+- Under the `Gaming` tab in Windows settings, navigate to `Captures`.
+I would recomend turning off `Background Recording`.

+- Then, navigate to the `Game Mode` tab.
+Make sure it is set to `On`.

-!!! info "Graphics Settings - This may be less effective on a desktop than a laptop"
+- Set graphics performance to `High Performance` (This may be less effective on a desktop than a laptop).

+!!! info "Methods - Graphics Performance"

     === "Windows Store Version"
         Open Windows settings and search for `Graphics Settings`.